 scons does not automatically propagate the external environment used to execute scons to the commands used to build target files.
 This is so that builds will be guaranteed repeatable regardless of the environment variables set at the time scons is invoked.
-This also means that if the compiler or other commands that you want to use to build your target files are not in standard system locations, scons will not find them unless you explicitly include the locations into the value of PATH in the ENV variable in the internal construction environment.
-Whenever you create a construction environment, you can propagate the value of PATH from your external environment as follows:
+This also means that if the compiler or other commands that you want to use to build your target files are not in standard system locations, scons will not find them unless you explicitly include the locations into the execution environment by setting the path in the ENV construction variable in the internal construction environment: